dremio/dremio-cloud-tools/charts/dremio_v2/README.md

    $ kubectl get pods
    ```

-   If a pod remains in **Pending** state for more than a few minutes, run the following command to view its status to check that there are sufficient resources for scheduling:
+   If a pod remains in **Pending** state for more than a few minutes, run the following command to view its status to check for issues, such as insufficient resources for scheduling:

    ```bash
    $ kubectl describe pods <pod-name>